kimanikelly/packet-tracer/simple-lan/README.md

 1. Hover over the Server and click it once.
 2. The Desktop page should populate.
 [Example of the Desktop page](./docs/desktop-page.png)
+3. Once you've navigated to the Desktop page hover over the IP Configuration icon and click it once.
+4. The IP Configuration page should populate.
+[Example of the IP Configuration page](./docs/ip-configuration-page.png)